 “I have to keep doing what I am doing, and it will come by itself.

 “Of course, I love to be here.
 I feel loved since I arrived, and my aim is to be here for as long as I can be.”

 Azpilcueta joined Chelsea in August 2012 – a week before his 24th birthday.

-He has won all the major European and domestic English trophies with the club since then.
+He has won every major European and domestic English trophy with the club since then.